andigeng/google-machine-learning-nanodegree/smartcab/report.md

 I added a 30% chance for picking a random move to encourage the agent to explore more.
 This also helps it avoid getting stuck in local optimas, by forcing it to expose itself to new situations.

-The reason why I set the discount rate to zero is because I didn't think the extra complexity was meaningful for the agent's training.
+The reason why I set the discount rate to zero is because I didn't think the extra complexity is meaningful for the agent's training.
 This is mostly due to the artificial constraints of the simulation.
 For one, the car only recieves information for the traffic light ahead of it, and whether cars are coming from any intersection within immediate view.
 In other words, our agent does not have a view of the *bigger picture*.
 The car does not know where it is going, or where it is inside the city; it only knows the direction it must know, and most importantly, this is really all it needs to know within this simulation.

 The behaviour changes are immediate after a few trials: the agent starts to obey traffic rules, and starts to head towards where the planner tells it to.
 There are some strange behaviours though: for example, it may wander aimlessly in street-legal circles along its way to the destination.
 This is probably because street-legal moves give it points, even if it's not necessarily heading towards its destination at the time.
 The reason why these behaviours emerge is that as more information is gathered, the agent starts to pick moves that will maximize its reward.